 The great thing about being a Sim is that there really is a higher power that can come along and fix your problems for you.
 We can't rely on that, but we can waste an entire weekend playing The Sims 4 and call it research.
 What other lessons can we learn from how Sims live?
 I'm glad you asked.

 This first bit is kind of cheating because I already knew it from real-life experience, but the different career tracks available to Sims make it clear: don't be a journalist.
 In The Sims 4, as measured by the amount of money a Sim can expect to bring in per week at the top of the career ladder, journalism is one of the lowest-paid jobs you can take, only slightly more profitable than being a patron of the arts or a mixologist.
 You're better off working in business.
 Or crime.

 In fact, in The Sims 4 your best option is to avoid a traditional job altogether and make money from selling your creative works: paintings and books.
-The great thing about this is that you can work much longer than a 9-to-5, and it only takes a Sim four hours to write one book, whether children's book or biography, so you can crack out several in one day.
+The great thing about this is that you can work much longer than a nine-to-five, and it only takes a Sim four hours to write one book so you can crack out several in one day.

 Quit your job.
 Start writing novels.